 Mesquite trees are phreatophytes, or plants with a deep-roots extending down into the water table.
 According to botanist Bruce Pavlik, the honey mesquite is the most widespread phreatophytic tree of the Sonoran Desert, as well as the most ecologically important for its multitude of resources: Food.
 Fuel.
 Shelter.
 Tool.
 Weapon.
 Fiber.
 Medicine.

-The mesquite is so indispensible that for some native people such as the Akimel O’odham, or Pima, two months of their traditional calendar honor the seasonal cycle of the mesquite: Mesquite Leafing-Out Moon and Mesquite Flowers Moon.
+The mesquite is so indispensable that for the Akimel O’odham people, two months of their traditional calendar honor the seasonal cycle of the mesquite: Mesquite Leafing-Out Moon and Mesquite Flowers Moon.
 The velvet mesquite was considered the Tree of Life for the Pima.
 Ethnobiologist Amadeo M. Rea writes at length about the mesquite’s importance in his monumental ethnobotany of the Gila River Pima titled At the Desert’s Green Edge.

 Marta, Stan, Bonnie, and Abe dig up the pliable lateral roots from the mesquite trees growing in the wash of an intermittent stream.
 It’s a lot of work, although the ground is soft and sandy.
 It’s Abe’s first time gathering the mesquite roots.

 As soon as the mesquite root is harvested, it needs to be bent into an elongated U-shape to use as the frame for a cradleboard.
 In the photo above, Bonnie holds her U-shaped mesquite root, using peeled mesquite bark strips to hold the U in place.